reinout/tools/README.rst

 I'm trying to do this the neat way: I've even added explanatory comments to all shell scripts.
 And I've got a ``generate_shell_docs.py`` that generates a README from those comments.
-Look in the shell directory (for instance `on github <https://github.com/reinout/tools/tree/master/shell>`_) and you'll see the nicely formatted README at the bottom.
+Look in the shell directory (for instance `;ppl at shell on github <https://github.com/reinout/tools/tree/master/shell>`_) and you'll see the nicely formatted README at the bottom.

 Likewise I've got a README for the python scripts.
-Look `on github
+Look `at /tools on github
 <https://github.com/reinout/tools/tree/master/tools>`_ and you'll see the
 nicely formatted README at the bottom.
 This is generated from the scripts' docstrings with ``generate_python_docs.py`` (I just want a simple README, not